-Customers have made multiple allegations that Uber in particular rigs their GPS to increase the fare cost.
-Other pernicious conduct includes their role in denying civil or criminal liability for a number of assaults, rapes and serious injury car accidents.
+Customers have made multiple allegations that Uber, in particular, rigs their GPS to increase the fare cost.
+Other pernicious conduct includes their role in denying civil or criminal liability for several assaults, rapes, and serious injury car accidents.
 Their business model does not allow for the company to function normally.
 It is a model that is designed not to be fixed.
 All of this is a disaster in the making for drivers and consumers alike.

-With the most recent threats from Uber and Lyft, the two will stay in the state of California. this comes after the state agreed to enforce its own law passed by our citizens.
-By enforcing AB5, California affirmed ride sharing drivers as the proper employees that they are.
-They are not simply contractors to be taken advantage of by billion dollar companies.
-Put all of this together and we get a clearer picture of why and how the two companies take advantage of so many for so long.
+With the most recent threats from Uber and Lyft, the two will stay in the state of California.
+But this comes after the government agreed to enforce its law passed by our citizens.
+By implementing AB5, California affirmed ride-sharing drivers as the proper employees that they are.
+They are not merely contractors to be taken advantage of by billion-dollar companies.
+Please put all of this together, and we get a clearer picture showing two companies taking advantage.

-It is a process and a cycle we are determined to stop.
-Below we discuss the legal particulars to both AB5 and the recent court ruling allowing Uber and Lyft to stay in the state-- for now.
-We also discuss the means in which the ride-share companies stay in the state-- perhaps temporarily.
-It is this combination of threats and economic blackmail that allows the companies to continue on even in the face of state law.
+It is a process and a cycle.
+We are determined to stop.
+Below we discuss the legal particulars to both AB5 and the recent court ruling allowing Uber and Lyft to stay in the state– for now.
+We also discuss how the ride-share companies remain in the country– perhaps temporarily.
+This combination of threats and economic blackmail allows the companies to continue even in the face of state law.

-Much of the current battle surrounding Uber and Lyft relates to California’s labor protection for part time workers, AB5.
-As a result, a spiraling legal battle transpired between the state and the ride-share companies.
-The New York Times has a good rundown of some of the most pertinent aspects of the legal battle.
-First we must look at Assembly Bill 5, as seen below.
+Much of the current battle surrounding Uber and Lyft relates to California’s labor protections for part-time workers, AB5.
+As a result, a spiraling legal action transpired between the state and the ride-share companies.
+The New York Times has a good rundown of some of the most pertinent legal battle aspects.
+First, we must look at Assembly Bill 5, as seen below.

 The bill would provide that for purposes of the provisions of the Labor Code, the Unemployment Insurance Code, and the wage orders of the Industrial Welfare Commission, a person providing labor or services for remuneration shall be considered an employee rather than an independent contractor unless the hiring entity demonstrates that the person is free from the control and direction of the hiring entity in connection with the performance of the work, the person performs work that is outside the usual course of the hiring entity’s business, and the person is customarily engaged in an independently established trade, occupation, or business.
 The bill, notwithstanding this provision, would provide that any statutory exception from employment status or any extension of employer status or liability remains in effect, and that if a court rules that the 3-part test cannot be applied, then the determination of employee or independent contractor status shall be governed by the test adopted in S. G. Borello & Sons, Inc. v.
 Department of Industrial Relations (1989) 48 Cal.3d 341 (Borello).

 The companies threatened that if the state enforces AB5, they may switch their models to include franchise-style operations in the state.
-This would include a bit more oversight, including franchises that would then act as middlemen between the ride-sharing company and the drivers.
+Plus, this would consist of more oversight, including franchises that would act as middlemen between the ride-sharing company and the drivers.
 However, none of the proposals solve the underlying issues of Uber and Lyft’s abusive company models.
 To be sure, this is nowhere near the end of the conflict over the role of these companies.

 California won’t give up anytime soon, nor will the two ride-share giants.
-In fact, the legal battle over AB5 as a whole probably has just begun.
-I will continue writing about the 21st century fight for worker’s rights.
+The legal battle over AB5 as a whole probably has just begun.
+I will continue writing about the 21st-century fight for worker’s rights.
 It will not end anytime soon.
 Nor should the state back down.
 Furthermore, our current labor fight is similar to that of past generations.

 Michael Ehline is a leading auto accident expert in the state of California.
-His practice, the Ehline Law Firm Personal Injury Attorneys APLC is among the first to recognize the unique problems ride-share companies presented to the state and across the country.
+His practice, the Ehline Law Firm Personal Injury Attorneys APLC, is among the first to recognize the unique problems ride-share companies presented to the state and across the country.
 Ehline also represents clients wronged by companies such as Uber and Lyft.
-These include both drivers taken advantage of by their deceptive hiring practices and passengers harmed by errors made by the company and its drivers.
+These include drivers taken advantage of by their deceptive hiring practices and passengers harmed by the company’s errors and drivers.
 It’s a unique situation that we’re looking at here.

-This is why Ehline gets to the bottom of how the companies operate and some of their abuses.
-For more information keep reading below.
+Justice is why Ehline gets to the bottom of how the companies operate and some of their abuses.
+For more information, keep reading below.
 Ehline also runs a blog with his legal musings here.
 Ride-share companies like Uber and Lyft are among his favorite topics to write about.
-The reason is simple.
-They are well known.
-The two companies have a large foothold in every state and every major city.
-The issues caused by them are well publicized.
+The reasons are well known because the two companies have a large foothold in every state and every major city.
+The issues caused by them are well-publicized.
 And the fight currently raging in the state of California is among the sharpest in the nation.
-By exposing some of the abusive practices, attorney Ehline and his team hope to further illuminate what is so far a hidden subject.
+By exposing some of the abusive practices, attorney Ehline and his team hope to illuminate further what is so far a hidden subject.